Applying to the best pre-med schools? Check out our College Application Boot Camp. Submit your best application!

 Johns Hopkins is a private research institution named after its first benefactor, an American abolitionist and philanthropist.

-- It is set in an urban city and has an undergraduate population of 5,366.
+- It is set in a truly urban city.

 - The student-teacher ratio is 7:1 and about 74 percent of its classes have fewer than 20 students.